Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 We’ll cover the different Visa types that can be used to get married in Denmark, along with information on exemptions, and answer some other common questions about Danish Visa requirements within this section.

-Is it possible to get married in Denmark on a tourist Visa that is valid within the Schengen Area?
-Yes, as long as the Visa is valid on the date of your wedding itself.
+Is it possible to get married in Denmark on a C Visa also known as a tourist Visa that is valid within the Schengen Area?

 Not everyone who comes to Denmark is subject to Danish Visa requirements;